Action-Dynamics Modeling and Cross-Temporal Interaction for Online Action Understanding: Introduction

-The remainder of the paper is organized as follows.
-Section II reviews related work, Section III introduces the proposed method, Section IV reports the experimental results, and Section V concludes.
+The remainder of the paper is organized as follows: Section II reviews related works, Section III introduces the proposed method, Section IV reports the experimental results, and Section V concludes.